pete-machine/torchbricks/README.md

   - [ ] Make common brick collections: BricksImageClassification, BricksSegmentation, BricksPointDetection, BricksObjectDetection
 - [ ] Support preparing data in the dataloader?
 - [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
 ImageClassification, Segmentation, ObjectDetection
+  - [ ] Maybe visualizations should be done in OpenCV it is faster.
+- [ ] Support torch.jit.scripting?

 ## How does it really work?
 ????